ryfarol/Ryan-Farol-Portfolio/README.md

 # Ryan-Farol-Portfolio

 Hi!
 Welcome to Ryan Farol's portfolio.
-It contiains the following three projects:
+It contiains the following four projects:

+CS493 Cloud Application Development Portfolio Project — REST API
+- Built a RESTful API consisting of a user entity and two non-user entities (boats and loads) using Google App Engine and Flask.
+Google OAuth 2.0 was used for authenticating the user.
+- Generated and performed API testing through Postman
+- Designed API documentation
+- Used: Google App Engine, Flask, Python, Postman, Google Datastore, Google Oauth 2.0, HTML

 CS340 Databases Portfolio Project — Fullstack Database Website
 - Built a full stack website for a mock car dealership used specifically to store a database
-- Utilized Javascript to make allow users to make new entries and tables interactive with update and delete functions
+- Utilized Javascript to allow users to perform CRUD functionalities
 - Used: Node.JS, HTML/CSS, Express-Handlebars, Javascript, Heroku, MySQL
 - Link: https://db-auto.herokuapp.com/